jldbc/jldbc.github.io/_pages/about.md

 {% include base_path %}

-I'm a Senior Machine Learning Engineer at Square, working on Cash App.
+I'm a Staff Machine Learning Engineer at Cash App.
+I was the first ML engineer working on Cash Card, our debit card offering.
+My team builds ML- and AI-powered products that keep Cash App's banking and card products safe and power user-facing experiences used by millions.

 Prior to this I was a Staff Data Scientist at BuzzFeed, where I built content recommendation systems and led its advertising data science discipline.
 Prior to that, I was a a Data Scientist at MLB Advanced Media and a Solutions Consultant and Automation Engineer at Google.